James Ohio Pattie: 1827–28: Pecos, Gila and Colorado Rivers

 Although the dates Pattie provides for his travels in the spring and summer of 1827 are confusing and likely inaccurate, he did lead a brief hunting trip along the Pecos River after arriving in Santa Fe in an attempt to replace some of his lost goods.
 Composed of Pattie and fifteen other Americans, the Pecos expedition was attacked by Indians, whom Pattie accurately recognized as a band of Mescalero Apache.
 Although most of the party survived, Pattie was wounded in the hip and the chest by arrows.
 On the return journey, the party encountered a group of Navajo who had been tracking the Mescalero, and whose medicine man treated Pattie's wounds in exchange for Mescalero scalps.

 The party successfully evaded the governor after returning to Santa Fe and made a decent profit from selling their furs.
 From there, they returned to Santa Rita.
-Shortly thereafter a Spanish bookkeeper stole $30,000 from Pattie's father, effectively bankrupting the Patties.
+Shortly thereafter, a Spanish bookkeeper stole $30,000 from Pattie's father, effectively bankrupting the Patties.
 In September 1827, Sylvester secured a passport in Santa Fe, which the Patties intended to use to reach California.

-On the way down the Gila River to California, half the trappers deserted, and every pack animal the party had either died, got lost or was stolen by the same Yuma Indians that had treated Pattie kindly the year prior.
-The remaining eight members of the expedition constructed makeshift canoes and floated down the Colorado River until they reached the Gulf of California, where the powerful surf forced the Patties to leave their boats a few miles upriver.
+On the way down the Gila River to California, half the trappers deserted, and every pack animal the party had either died, got lost or was stolen by the same Native Americans in Yuma that had treated Pattie kindly the year prior.
+The remaining eight members of the expedition constructed makeshift canoes and floated down the Colorado River until they reached the Gulf of California, where the powerful tidal bore forced the Patties to leave their boats a few miles upriver.
 They had amassed hundreds of furs, worth between $25,000–$30,000, which they cached near the river in February 1827.

 The group then traveled west in stages among several Spanish settlements and missions.
 After requesting to purchase horses to retrieve their cached furs, the party was escorted to San Diego in late spring 1828, where the Patties were detained and questioned by a California territorial governor, José Maria de Echeandia.